 28 01 2019

-Food prices are number one item in the agenda of all from the man in the street to the top of the government...
+Food prices are number one item in the agenda of all from the man in the street, to the top of the government...
 Although the import option which the government put into effect to tame the recent fluctuations in domestic commodity prices seems to have worked in some commodities including mainly the meat, common viewpoint of the public is that a more lasting and stable solution is needed...
 This lasting and stable solution is a planned, productive and technology-based production.
-But it is so rare to see any such implementation in the real life!
+But it is so rare to see any such implementation in real life.
 One of these rare implementations belongs to TFI TAB Food Investments, a subsidiary of Ata Group Companies that has an annual business volume of USD 2 billion in eight countries from four continents.
 TFI TAB Food Investments, which represents four widely-known global brands - Burger King, Sbarro, Popeyes and Arby’s - and owns two popular domestic brands - Usta Dönerci and Döner Stop - reaches new dimensions in its quest for agricultural and stockbreeding solutions.
-TAB Food Investments Chairman Erhan Kurdoğlu describes this new territory as “Our dream and our target is to introduce healthy, quality and delicious meat with a reasonable price”.
+TAB Food Investments Chairman Erhan Kurdoğlu describes this new territory as “Our dream and our target is to introduce healthy, quality and delicious meat with reasonable prices.”

-Retail stores coming
+Retail stores are next

 This dream and target of Kurdoğlu is based on Ekur Et, which was established at Suluova, Amasya, with an investment of TL 80 million.
 The livestock grown at the breeding farm can be found as delicatessen or packaged products at Ekur Et, which is one of Turkey’s top three integrated meat processing plants in terms of production capacity thanks to the state-of-the-art production methods employed in its construction.
 The Group has now started offering also to the retail consumers the products of this plant which was originally founded to meet the needs of its more than 1200 restaurants in Turkey.
 These products having the brand of Amasya Et are now offered to the consumers at various supermarkets and at ‘Amasya Et’ stores.
 Amasya Et offers consumers domestic livestock with reasonable prices, because they partly produce their own feed, and they can transform even the animal waste into energy.